LiselotteMol/CS_assignment/README.md

 # CS_assignment

 This repository has been set up for the assignment of the Computer Science for Business Analytics course (FEM21037).

+**Assignment description**
+The assignment asks to create a Scalable Product Duplicate Detection Method.
+This has been done by applying Locality Sensitive Hashing (LSH) and then Hierarchical Clustering algorithm to the data.

 The repository consists of the following documents:
 - Data excel
 - CS Final
 - Bootstrap 1